ST10470949/RaceDay_Part2_A.MANQANA_ST10470949/README.md

 | Weather/Route info | Add/update for own events | View |

 Every write endpoint checks the session first (`401` if nobody's logged in), then the role (`403` if it's the wrong role), and — for Events/Categories/Enrolments/Results — that the logged-in Organiser actually owns the parent event before allowing the change.

+##  API Reference

+Full interactive documentation is available via Swagger UI at `/swagger` once the API is running.
+Summary below: